 4. Terms of Payment.

 - (b) Travel.
 Contractor’s VAs are assigned to work on a virtual basis only.
 Requests for ‘in person’ work may be possible in exceptional circumstances but cannot be guaranteed.
 If granted, all hours including travel time to and from the VAs’ home and the work location, as well as hours spent on the job, are billable with no exceptions.
-Please contact Contractor’s account manager to discuss specific requirements.
+Please contact Contractor’s client success manager to discuss specific requirements.

 5. Client Responsibilities.

 - (a) Supervision of VAs.
 Client acknowledges and agrees that its virtual assistant acts under its sole direction.
 If Client requires its virtual assistant to make decisions on its behalf about the way in which any work, actions, tasks, strategies, or other business related functions are performed, Client does so on the basis that the virtual assistant is acting on its behalf and is under its general supervision at all times; however, Client’s virtual assistant will perform his or her assigned tasks independently and in a manner they deem appropriate and not subject to the control of the Client.

 - (b) Passwords.
 Should Client decide to give its virtual assistant access to any of its business and/or personal accounts, Client does so entirely at its own risk, and Client acknowledges that it is solely and fully responsible for ensuring the security of its data.
 Client will be solely responsible for any loss, liability or violations that might occur as a result of such access.